 Learning & Playing Flute Builds Confidence

-Developing skill in whatever we're interested in has the tendency to build self-confidence.
-The Meriam-Webster Dictionary defined self-confidence as the “confidence in oneself and in one's powers and abilities”.
+Developing skills in whatever we're interested in has the tendency to build self-confidence.
+The Merriam-Webster Dictionary defines self-confidence as the “confidence in oneself and in one's powers and abilities”.
 As we learn to play notes, phrases and full musical pieces on the flute, we develop confidence.